Rad Power Bikes raises $150 million as electric bike sales boom – TechCrunch

 The funding round — the largest of a U.S. electric bike startup — is a validation of Rad Power’s business model and its ability to expand beyond the $100 million in sales it generated in 2019.
 Rad Power Bikes declined to disclose its 2020 sales numbers.

-Rad Power is a direct-to-consumer electric bike seller known for creating robust products that combine features like fat tires, big batteries and motors with touchscreens and even cargo carrying capacity — all at prices hundreds of dollars below its competitors.
+Rad Power is a direct-to-consumer electric bike seller known for creating robust products that combine features like fat tires, big batteries and motors with touchscreens, and even cargo carrying capacity — all at prices hundreds of dollars below its competitors.

 The company, which was founded in 2007, initially was a low-volume custom bike builder.
 That changed in 2015, after Rad Power founder and CEO Mike Radenbaugh teamed up with friend Ty Collins and relaunched as a direct-to-consumer business.
 That year, they funded the RadRover Electric Fat Tire bike through an Indigogo campaign.
 The company has evolved into a large-volume seller and today has 11 different bikes in its portfolio, which are sold in 30 countries.